-With the selector switch in the ON position and any additional controls (time clock, programmer, room thermostat, etc.) calling for heat, the appliance will operate in the heating mode.
+With the selector switch in the heating & hot water position and any additional controls (time clock, programmer, room thermostat, etc.) calling for heat, the appliance will operate in the heating mode.
 The pump and fan will be activated via the flow temperature sensor.
 When the fan is sensed to be operating correctly (tacho signal), the ignition sequence commences.
-Ignition is sensed by the electronic circuitry to ensure flame stability at the burner.
-Once successful ignition has been achieved, the electronic circuitry increases the gas rate to 75% of the MAX Heating (set by the corresponding HTG trimmer) for a period of 15 minutes.
+Ignition is sensed by the electronic circuit to ensure flame stability at the burner.

+Once successful ignition has been achieved, the electronic circuitry increases the gas rate to 75% for a period of 15 minutes.

 The speed of the fan and therefore the output of the boiler is determined by the temperature of the water sensed by the flow temperature sensor, consequently a high temperature at the flow sensor results in a lower fan speed.
-As the water temperature increases, the temperature sensors - located on the flow pipe of the boiler reduce the fan speed via the electronic circuitry.
+As the water temperature increases, the temperature sensors - located on the flow pipe of the boiler - reduce the fan speed via the electronic circuitry.
 Depending on the load, either the water temperature will continue to rise until the set point is achieved or the water temperature will fall whereby fan speed will increase relative to the output required.
 When the boiler has reached the set point (+ hysterisis), the burner will switch off.
-The builtin anti-cycle device prevents the burner from relighting for approximately 3-minutes.
+The built-in anti-cycle device prevents the burner from re-lighting for approximately 3-minutes.
 When the temperature of the flow sensor falls below the set point (- hysterisis), the burner will re-light.